3 Key Principles of Diet Planning Everyone Ought To Know

 You now understand what a balanced diet is, and the 3 principles of diet planning you must utilize if you are to optimize your nutrient intake.

 - A balanced diet provides 20-40% of each macronutrient and focuses on consuming an adequate amount of all micronutrients.

 - Altering your total caloric balance will lead to weight loss or weight gain in the short term, but focusing only on calories is not optimal for long-term sustainability

 - Proteins and Fats are essential macronutrients, eat them often and frequently

 - Starchy carbs need to be minimized, and the majority of your carbs should come from green vegetables and low GI fruits

 - Eat foods that can be found in nature as often as possible

-You now have a better understanding of what a successful diet should consist of.
-Now we can get to nitty gritty of diets.
 In Part 2, How to Diet without Counting Calories we discuss how to analyze your meals and determine how much food you should be eating.

 What does your diet typically consist of?
 Have you counted calories before with any success?

 Don't forget to share this article if you found it useful, and subscribe to receive a copy of our free Ebook- The White Coat Trainer Nutrition Guide!